If this is your first venture in to the world of traditional Window Cleaning, it can be a confusing place.

 If you require something a little more comprehensive, then the Unger ErgoTec Set is perhaps where you should look.
 The beauty of this set is it comes with a complete carry case, meaning you can keep the equipment packed away neatly when not in use.

 Have we missed anything?
 Drop us a line if there's anything you're unsure of!

-If you're just starting out on your Window Cleaning journey, head over to the Starting a Window Cleaning Business Hub to find more information.
+If you're just starting out on your Window Cleaning journey, head to our Starting a Window Cleaning Business Hub for more helpful guides.